 This is a well put together indie Metroidvania, although it is shockingly short for the genre.
 The map is quite small; I'd estimate it to be about 1/3 of the size of Castlevania: Symphony of the Night's (and that's not even counting the inverted castle).
-I finished in five hours after a lot of wandering back and forth across the map in a (failed) attempt to find every stupid hidden bug collectible.
+I finished in five hours, but that was after a lot of wandering back and forth across the map in a (failed) attempt to find every stupid hidden bug collectible.
 A less thorough player would probably finish in 2 hours.
-There's nothing wrong with a game being short, but when the feeling of, "Oh I'm at the end already?" comes through to the player, then it's a problem.
-There are also very few secrets or hidden routes to find, limiting off-the-beaten-path discovery.
+It's not that there's anything wrong with a game being short, but I was left with a feeling of, "Oh I'm at the end already?" which suggests a level of dissatisfaction with the length and pacing.
+Contributing to this is the fact that there are very few secrets or hidden routes to find, limiting off-the-beaten-path discovery.
 Despite being small and fairly straightforward, the world is well considered and quite pretty.
 Backtracking never becomes too bothersome, with lots of shortcuts creating easy new pathways back to old checkpoints.

 Straight away one is likely to notice that the animation in Momodora is fantastic.
 The protagonist's combat animations impress most of all, with every impact coming through.
 The style and satisfaction of hitting enemies alone may pull players through the entire experience.